Birds, Bears and Belugas

 Your time at this gorgeous facility will be bound by the rhythm of your surroundings, the interests of you and your fellow guests will guide the choice of activities, and above all you will come to feel a part of this remarkable lodge.
 Each evening, life revolves around the fireplace as you will come together with your hosts and the naturalist experts and talk about your day’s activities and the rich natural life of the area.
 It will be a most memorable experience and one that will stay with you for your lifetime.

 Following breakfast on this last day, you return by air to Churchill.
 Have your camera ready for the flight, as it gives you great opportunities for excellent aerial shots.
 Your luggage will be stored for the day giving you time to explore the town of Churchill on your own, browse the shops, pay a visit to the Eskimo Museum and the Parks Canada exhibit.
-Or, take an escorted tour of Churchill with visits to Cape Merry, the Port of Churchill and the Polar Bear Holding Compound, known as “Polar Bear Jail”.
-After dinner you will be transferred to the Churchill airport for the flight back south to Winnipeg.
+Take an escorted tour of Churchill with visits to Cape Merry, the Port of Churchill and the Polar Bear Holding Compound, known as “Polar Bear Jail” or a Tundra Buggy tour out on to the tundra.
+After dinner in town you will be transferred to the Churchill airport for the flight back south to Winnipeg.
 Check in at The Grand Hotel, Winnipeg Airport for an overnight stay.

 (B, L, D)